Saad Al-Salim Al-Sabah: Emir of Kuwait

-Academy of Saad Al-Abdullah for Security Sciences

-The college is in charge of training Kuwaiti Police members.

 Personal life

 Married to his cousin, Sheikha Latifa Fahad Al-Sabah, Saad had five daughters, Maryam, Hessa, Jamayel, Sheikha and Fadya, and one son, Fahad.
 One of his daughters, Sheika, controlled international marketing at Kuwait Petroleum Corporation (KPC).
 Until late August 1998, she was the executive assistant managing director for international marketing at the body.
 Another daughter, Hessa, was elected as vice president of the Arab-Italian chamber of commerce in October 2012.
 She is also the head of the Arab women's business council and representative of Kuwait in the Chamber's general assembly session.

 Death

-Saad died on 13 May 2008, aged 78, at Shaab Palace in Kuwait City from a heart attack.
+Saad died on 13 May 2008, aged 78, at Shaab Palace in Kuwait City from a heart attack and was buried in Sulaibikhat Cemetery.

+The Academy of Saad Al-Abdullah for Security Sciences is named after the former Emir.